EN TR

 Walk into an Istanbul apartment.
 There's a formal salon for guests, completely separate from the family living room.
 Two worlds under one roof.

 Why?
 These aren't random preferences.
 They're cultural patterns encoded in space.
 Privacy gradients.
 Hospitality protocols.
 Rules about who sees what.
-We set out to measure them.
+This working note reads those patterns through published floor plans and typology literature, and asks which of them can actually be counted.

 Comparative analysis of furniture joinery across cultures